edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 Storing the information
 -----------------------

-For each interview, we'll then create a small data.frame at step 3.
-This will include the data from all of our variables: `category`, `subject`, `book`, `author` and `current_url`.
+For each interview, we then create a small data.frame at step 3.
+This includes the data from all of our variables: `category`, `subject`, `book`, `author` and `current_url`.

 This data.frame is stored in the `fivebooks_data` list that we created